grucloud/grucloud/docusaurus/docs/azure/resources/KeyVault/Vault.md

                   }
                 },
                 required: [ 'id' ],
-                description: 'A rule governing the accessibility of a vault from a specific virtual network.'
+                description: 'A rule governing the accessibility of a vault from a specific virtual network.',
+                type: 'object'
               },
               description: 'The list of virtual network rules.'
             }
-          }
+          },
+          type: 'object'
         },
         provisioningState: {
           type: 'string',